rohitdahiya04/Covid-Simulation/README.md

 # HPC Disease Simulation

-This is the template project for the HPC-05 Programming Lab project "Disease Simulation".
+This is the template project for the  "Disease Simulation".

 ## Compilation